waterbearlang/waterbear/README.md

 # Bugs

+* Recursive value blocks not being replaced
+* Regex replace not working in Firefox
 * Make sure restore dialogue scrolls
 * Block labels wrapping on Firefox
 * Clicking into tabs doesn't work on iPad